 Talent groups the wires and tapes them.

-Next, cut two bare silver wires with a diameter of 75 micrometers to a length of 12 centimeters [1], and solder them both to the ground connection in the electrode interface board and to all unused channels [2].

-Talent cuts two pieces of bare silver wire as described.

-Talent solders the silver wires to the ground connection in the electrode interface board.

 Hold the electrode interface board above a motorized turning device and place the duct taped end from one group of four wires on the device [1].
 Apply 130 rounds clockwise followed by 20 counterclockwise rotations [2].
 Then, apply cyanoacrylate glue to cover the tetrode [3].

 Videographer: This is one of the most difficult steps to perform.